iden3/circomlib/circuits/crypto/baby_jubjub/baby_edwards_add/README.md

 # `BabyEdwardsAdd()`

-## Background

-The arithmetic performed here is based on this [article](https://eprint.iacr.org/2008/013.pdf).

 ## Description

 This template adds two points on the [Baby Jubjub curve](https://github.com/ethereum/EIPs/pull/2494) in twisted Edwards form.
 More specifically, given two points P1 = (`x1`, `y1`) and P2 = (`x2`, `y2`) it returns a point P3 = (`xout`, `yout`)  such that